lucagiove/martin-fowler-refactoring-2nd/src/chp1/REFACTORING.md

 ## Decompose the statement function

-Identify point that separate different parts
+Identify points that separate different parts

 - Extract Function `amountFor` and rename variables :
   - `thisAmount` -> `result` to make clear the function output